bluerobotics/ardusub-gitbook/resources/downloads.md

 - [Mac](https://s3.amazonaws.com/downloads.bluerobotics.com/QGC/QGroundControl.dmg)
 - [Linux](https://s3.amazonaws.com/downloads.bluerobotics.com/QGC/QGroundControl.AppImage)

+Previous releases of QGroundControl can be found on our [github releases](https://github.com/bluerobotics/qgroundcontrol/releases) page.

 ## ArduSub Firmware Files

+**Stable Release for Pixhawk (px4-v2):** <i class="fa fa-download" aria-hidden="true"></i> [ArduSub V3.5](http://firmware.us.ardupilot.org/Sub/stable/PX4/ArduSub-v2.px4)

-Compiled firmware can be downloaded from [firmware.ardupilot.org](http://http://firmware.us.ardupilot.org/).
-See [here](/getting-started/installation.md#ardusub) for instructions on how to flash the Pixhawk.
+Firmware for other platforms can be downloaded from [firmware.ardupilot.org](http://http://firmware.us.ardupilot.org/).
+See [here](https://www.ardusub.com/getting-started/installation.html#ardusub) for instructions on how to flash the Pixhawk.

-#### Pixhawk (px4-v2) Downloads

-**Stable Release:** <i class="fa fa-download" aria-hidden="true"></i> [ArduSub V3.5](http://firmware.us.ardupilot.org/Sub/stable/PX4/ArduSub-v2.px4)

-The stable release is the recommended download for most users.

-**Latest Build:** <i class="fa fa-download" aria-hidden="true"></i> [ArduSub V3.6-dev](http://firmware.us.ardupilot.org/Sub/latest/PX4/ArduSub-v2.px4)

-This is the latest build of the developmental master branch.
-This build should only be used by developers and advanced users.

 ## Raspberry Pi Images

-A fully set up image for the Raspberry Pi is available here.
-This image is used to set up the Raspberry Pi 3 computer as a *companion computer* for the Pixhawk autopilot.
-See [here](/getting-started/installation.md#raspberry-pi) for instructions on how to flash the image to the SD card.
+This is a fully configured image for the Raspberry Pi 3 computer to be used as a *companion computer* for the Pixhawk autopilot running ArduSub.
+See [here](https://www.ardusub.com/getting-started/installation.html#raspberry-pi) for instructions on how to flash the image to the SD card.

 <i class="fa fa-download" aria-hidden="true"></i> [Latest Ardusub-Raspbian Image](https://s3.amazonaws.com/downloads.bluerobotics.com/Pi/stable/ardusub-raspbian.img.zip)